Aram-Ibrahim/2FA-server-scripts/README.md

 Two Factor authentication scripts for server side.

 # What is the purpose?
-This software helps adding 2FA featue to websites.
+This software helps adding 2FA feature to websites.

 # How it works?
-Node JS scrpits to aend users base 32 key and require them to validate the TOTP code.
+Node JS scripts to send users base 32 key and require them to validate the TOTP code.